DarwinNE/FidoCadJ/README.md

     Export = Export
     Print = Print
     Close = Close

     ...

-The resources strings are organised in the form key = value.
-For example, here is the head of the corresponding file for the interface in French, in the file trunk/bin/MessagesBundle_fr.properties
+The resources strings are organised in the form `key = value`.
+For example, here is the head of the corresponding file for the interface in French, in the file `trunk/bin/MessagesBundle_fr.properties`:

     File = Fichier
     New = Nouveau dessin